THIS DATE IN HISTORY: Aug. 6

 Trotz remains with the Predators for 15 seasons and 1,196 games, going 557-479-100 with 60 ties, before being let go on April 14, 2014.
 But he's not out of work for long; the Capitals hire him a month later to replace Adam Oates.
 He guides Washington to the Stanley Cup in 2018, but is unable to work out a new contract with the Capitals and signs with the New York Islanders.

-2005: The Carolina Hurricanes sign forward Ray Whitney to a two-year contract.
-In his first season with the Hurricanes, he has 15 points (nine goals, six assists) in 24 Stanley Cup Playoff games to help Carolina win the Cup for the first time.
+2005: Ray Whitney signs a two-year contract with the Carolina Hurricanes.
+In his first season with the Hurricanes, the veteran forward has 15 points (nine goals, six assists) in 24 Stanley Cup Playoff games to help Carolina win the Cup for the first time.
 It is also the first championship for Whitney, who is in his 14th season in the NHL.

 Whitney goes on to play five years in Carolina and four seasons after that, ending his NHL career with the Dallas Stars following the 2013-14 season.
 Whitney totals 1,064 points (385 goals, 679 assists) in 1,330 games during 22 NHL seasons.